UAAP Season 50 basketball tournaments: Elimination round games

 They led the Lady Tamaraws at the half, 27–22.

 Cheng once again led the Eagles in scoring with 24 points, while Galang had 19 for FEU.

 Ateneo won the playoff for the second Finals berth over FEU on September 27.
 The Lady Eagles fielded a team for the first time in the UAAP and had barely been together with three weeks to go before the start of the season.
 They needed to beat FEU twice in order to qualify for the Finals against season leader UST.
-They were behind the Lady Tamaraws in the standings with a 5-6 record heading into the last game of the elimination round.
+They were behind the Lady Tamaraws in the standings with a 6–5 record heading into the last game of the elimination round.

 Finals

-Number 1 seed UST only has to win once, while number 2 seed Ateneo has to win twice to clinch the championship.
+Top seed UST only has to win once, while second seed Ateneo has to win twice to clinch the championship.